What is public health?

 In today's world, public health is relevant, necessary, and challenging.
 Public health addresses the physical, mental, and environmental health concerns of communities and populations in an interdisciplinary manner.
 Contributing disciplines include: biological sciences, sociology, mathematics, anthropology, statistics, public policy, medicine, dentistry, mathematics, education, ethnic studies, communication, chemistry, computer science, business, nursing, law, engineering, liberal arts, and others.
-The focus of public health in on the prevention of injury and disease in populations rather than centering on the health of a single individual by a physician in a clinical setting.
+The focus of public health is on the prevention of injury and disease in populations rather than centering on the health of a single individual by a physician in a clinical setting.
 The goal of public health is to improve the quality of life in target populations.
-Public health success is a "non-event".
+Public health success is a "non-event."
 The primary outcomes of public health are an increased lifespan and quality of life

 The five core areas of student study within public health are: